Community of Interest and/or Community of Practice

-Definition: A Community of Interest (CoI) and/or Community of Practice (CoP) is a group of people operating within or in association with a client, customer, sponsor, or user in MITRE's business realm or operating sphere of influence for the purpose of furthering a common cause by sharing wisdom, knowledge, information, or data, and interactively pursuing informed courses of action.
+Definition: A community of interest (CoI) or a community of practice (CoP) is a group of people operating within or in association with a client, customer, sponsor, or user in MITRE's business realm or operating sphere of influence for the purpose of furthering a common cause by sharing wisdom, knowledge, information, or data, and interactively pursuing informed courses of action.

 Keywords: community of interest, community of practice, group dynamics, information exchange, mission success, mutual trust, shared goals, systems integration, terminology, user involvement

-MITRE SE Roles & Expectations: Systems engineers are expected to participate in CoIs or CoPs associated with their projects.
-This will assist in harmonizing domain terminology, exchanging pertinent information, and looking for and acting upon issues and opportunities in their project's enterprise.
-MITRE staff in CoP or CoI settings are expected to bring the corporation to bear by providing the greatest value to our clients, customers, sponsors, or users, in conjunction with other government contractors.
+MITRE SE Roles and Expectations: Systems engineers (SEs) are expected to participate in any CoI or CoP associated with their projects.
+This will assist in harmonizing domain terminology, exchanging pertinent information, and looking for and acting on issues and opportunities in their project's enterprise.
+MITRE staff in CoP or CoI settings are expected to bring the corporation to bear by providing the greatest value to our clients, sponsors, or users, in conjunction with other government contractors.

-The terms CoI and CoP are sometimes invoked interchangeably.
+The terms CoI and CoP are sometimes used interchangeably.
 However, there are distinctions:

-Communities of Practice are "groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in the topic by interacting on an ongoing basis."
+- Communities of Practice are "groups of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in the topic by interacting on an ongoing basis."
 They operate as "learning systems" or "action systems" where practitioners connect to solve problems, share ideas, set standards, build tools, and develop relationships with peers and stakeholders.
-A CoP is typically broader in scope and tends to focus on a common purpose, follow-on actions, and information exchanges.
-CoPs can be both internal and external to MITRE including various government, industry, academia, and MITRE participants.
+A CoP is typically broader in scope than a CoI and tends to focus on a common purpose, follow-on actions, and information exchanges.
+A CoP can be both internal and external to MITRE, including various government, industry, academia, and MITRE participants.

 The MITRE business realm, program, or project context may determine which term is used more prevalently according to these characteristics.

-The characteristics of CoIs and CoPs are discussed below in terms of social interactions, operations, longevity, and commitment.
+CoI and CoP characteristics are discussed here in terms of operations, longevity, and social interactions.

 A CoP may operate with any of the following attributes: